JJ/pull-request-checks-action/README.md

 - [ ] CONTRIBUTING: I have checked out the [guide for contributors](CONTRIBUTING.md).
 ```

-And create an output and environment variable `check0` for the first item,
+and create an output and environment variable `check0` for the first item,
 another `CONTRIBUTING` for the second item.
 The action just prints the values of
 the environment variables, you can also use it to fail the flow like this: